mikeferguson/chessbox/README.md

 have *base_link*, you will need to set ~fixed_frame for the chess_perception_node.
 The other major issue is that the perception code currently is not entirely robust to pieces being improperly placed on the board.

+### chess_player/src/robot_defs.py
+All of this file is potentially robot-specific.

 ### chess_player/src/head_utilities.py
 This is currently hard coded with angles for Maxwell.
 Ideally this would eventually turn into a point_head action, with a "search and then cache" function for "looking at the board".

 ### chess_player/src/grasp_utilities.py
-There are a number of parameters and hacks still in here.
-GRIPPER_FRAME, FIXED_FRAME, etc should probably become parameters.
 Something should be done with OFF_BOARD positions used for capture.
-Gripper stuff should be better....

 The functions for getGripperPosture, getGripperTranslation, and all of the grasp generation stuff (getY, getP, getGrasps, getPlaceLocations) are Maxwell-specific, although if your arm is *pretty good* at overhead grasps